qcri/DiplomaticPulse/README.md

 - `url`:  URL of the article.

 ## How to start Diplomatic Pulse
 A docker-compose.yml file is used, once you have Docker installed and started, change to the project directory and follow:
-- This is a Scrapy project, so first you need a working Scrapy installation: https://docs.scrapy.org/en/latest/intro/install.html.
 -  clone Diplomatic Pulse code `git@github.com:qcri/DiplomaticPulse.git`
 - `docker-compose up`- launch Diplomatic Pulse containers.
 - `docker-compose down` stop running containers.